- Dead before arrival?

 Environment minister Schulze has said Germany’s climate action needs to become “more binding, so that we actually implement what we have committed to internationally.”
 The minister wants to draft the law in such a way “that we can reach our targets in a plannable, reliable and fair manner.”

 The EU’s 2030 climate targets are already legally binding for Germany.
-For sectors included in the European Union's emissions trading system (EU ETS) – power production, energy-intensive industry and civil aviation – there is a combined EU target to cut greenhouse gas emission by 43 percent, compared to 2005.
+For sectors included in the European Union's emissions trading system (EU ETS) – power production, energy-intensive industry and civil aviation – there is a combined EU target to cut greenhouse gas emissions by 43 percent over 2005.
 For non-ETS sectors, such as transport, buildings and agriculture, each country was assigned its own target.
 Germany must reduce greenhouse gas emissions from all non-ETS sectors combined by 38 percent by 2030, compared to 2005 levels.

-The EU Effort Sharing Regulation translates this commitment into binding annual greenhouse gas emission reductions for each EU member state for the period from 2021 to 2030.
-In years where emissions are lower than the allocation, countries can bank surpluses and use them in later years.
+The EU Effort Sharing Regulation translates this commitment into binding annual greenhouse gas emission reductions for each EU member state from 2021 to 2030.
+In years in which emissions are lower than the allocation, countries can bank surpluses and use them later.
 In years where emissions are above the annual limit, states can borrow a limited number of allocations from the following year, or buy allowances from other countries.
 This makes climate action relevant to national budgets, and potentially expensive for countries that widely miss their targets.

 The Climate Action Law is to divvy up Germany’s annual targets and CO2 budgets between economic sectors.
 In 2016, the government’s Climate Action Plan 2050 set targets for each economic sector to achieve by 2030, but did not break them down into annual budgets.
-Schulze now wants to do this, and enshrine these steps in law.
+Schulze now wants to do this, and make it legally binding.
 “Falling annually, the total amount of CO₂ emissions still permissible will be clearly regulated by the [climate action] law, and distributed across the transport, industry, energy, buildings and agriculture sectors,” she told Tagesspiegel Background.

 Thus far, climate action has often been seen as the sole responsibility of the environment ministry.
 The new law will create a “binding timetable which obligates government as a whole,” Schulze said during a keynote speech about her priorities as minister.
 “I will make sure that no minister can continue to shirk responsibility and delegate climate action to others.”